-The Crazy Cat Lady Stereotype
+The "Crazy Cat Lady" Stereotype

-What does “crazy cat lady” mean exactly?
-Generally, this term is used in reference to a stereotype of women who happen to have several cats, often to compensate for social anxiety or another interpersonal problem.
-Her abnormality will supposedly drive her to live alone, only to be accompanied by her cats.
+But what exactly does the latter mean?
+Generally, it's a stereotype of women who happen to have several cats, often to compensate for social anxiety or another interpersonal problem.
+She lives alone, in the company of her cats.

 More on the Stereotype